 If you received Special Separation Benefit (SSB) and later qualify for retired or retainer pay, you will be required to repay the full gross SSB paid to date.
+For more information on how the full gross amount of your VSI will be recouped from your retired pay please click on the “VSI/SSB Recoupment” link at the bottom of this page.

 If after receiving SSB you spend enough time in the reserves to qualify for retirement pay, you reenlist, or you are recalled to active duty and qualify for retirement pay, you may choose to retire.
 However, you will be required to repay the full gross amount of SSB you received.

-This repayment will be made via a recoupment from your monthly retired pay check.
+This repayment will be made via a recoupment from your monthly retired paycheck.

-Special Separation Benefit (SSB) was offered as an incentive for military member’s in certain career fields to leave active duty.
+Special Separation Benefit (SSB) was offered as an incentive for military members in certain career fields to leave active duty.
 This incentive was designed to drawdown or reduce the active duty force.
 The use of SSB was discontinued December 31, 2001.

 You must have met all of the following requirements to be eligible to receive SSB: